-The site is not fenced and persons who enter the site could contact contaminants in the soil by walking on the soil, digging or otherwise disturbing the soil.
-Contaminated groundwater at the site is not used for drinking or other purposes and the site is served by a public water supply that obtains water from a different source not affected by this contamination.
-Volatile organic compounds in the groundwater and/or soil may move into the sol vapor (air spaces within the soil), which in turn may move into overlying buildings and affect the indoor air quality.
+The site is currently vacant and fenced; therefore people are not expected to come in contact with any site related contamination in the soil.
+People are not drinking the contaminated groundwater because the area is served by a public water supply that is not affected by this contamination.
+Volatile organic compounds in soil vapor (air spaces within the soil) may move into buildings and affect the indoor air quality.
 This process, which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
-The site is vacant so inhalation of contaminants in indoor air via soil vapor intrusion is not a current concern.
-However, the potential exists for inhalation of site contaminants due to soil vapor intrusion for any future on-site development.
-Environmental sampling indicates soil vapor intrusion is not a concern for off-site buildings.
+The potential exists for the inhalation of site contaminants due to soil vapor intrusion for any future onsite redevelopment and occupancy.
+Environmental sampling indicates soil vapor intrusion is not a concern for offsite buildings.